Seth MacFarlane: Television producing

 MacFarlane was the executive producer of a live-action sitcom starring Rob Corddry called The Winner.
-The plot has a man named Glen discussing the time he matured at 32 and has him pursuing his only love after she moves in next door.
-Glen meets her son and both become good friends.
 The show ran on Fox for six episodes in Spring 2007.

 In August 2011, Fox ordered a 13-part updated series of Cosmos: A Spacetime Odyssey.
 MacFarlane co-produced the series with Ann Druyan and Steven Soter.
-The new series is hosted by Neil deGrasse Tyson and began airing on the channel in March 2014, with repeats airing on the National Geographic Channel on the next night.
+The series is hosted by Neil deGrasse Tyson and began airing on the channel in March 2014, with repeats airing on the National Geographic Channel on the next night.
 In addition to serving as one of the executive producers, MacFarlane provided voices for characters during the animated portions of the series.
 MacFarlane returned to executive produce and provide voices to its sequel series, Cosmos: Possible Worlds, which aired in 2020.

 In 2013 and 2014, MacFarlane produced one season of a live-action sitcom called Dads.
 The series, revolves around Eli, played by Seth Green, and Warner, played by Giovanni Ribisi, two successful guys in their 30s whose world is turned upside down when their dads move in with them.
 MacFarlane, Alec Sulkin and Wellesley Wild executive-produced the series, with Sulkin and Wild writing.

 In 2014, MacFarlane executive produced a two-season, 20-episode series called Blunt Talk for Starz.
-The series followed an English newscaster who moves to Los Angeles with his alcoholic manservant and the baggage of several failed marriages to host a sanctimonious talk show.

 In 2009, MacFarlane began work on the animated series Bordertown.
 The series is set in Texas and follows a border patrol agent and a Mexican immigrant, satirizing America's changing cultural landscape.
 It ran for 13 episodes in the first half of 2016, on Fox.